zenml-io/zenml/docs/book/developer-guide/steps-pipelines/class-based-api.md

 ## Advanced Usage: Using decorators to enhance BaseStep subclasses

-As you will learn later, ZenML allows you to easily add functionality like automated experiment tracking to your steps.
+As you will learn later, ZenML has many [integrations](../../mlops_stacks/integrations.md) that allow you to add functionality like automated experiment tracking to your steps.
+Some of those integrations need to be initialized before they can be used, which ZenML wraps using special `@enable_<INTEGRATION>` decorators.
 Similar to the functional API, you can do this in the class-based API by adding a decorator to your `BaseStep` subclass: